runtimeverification/gitbook-kontrol/guides/kevm-foundry-integration-example/k-control-flow-graph-kcfg.md

 <figure><img src="../../.gitbook/assets/image (4).png" alt="KCFG Visualizer"><figcaption><p>KCFG Visualizer</p></figcaption></figure>

 The **KCFG** view might seem crowded.
 Let's break it into individual sections.
-Each section can be hidden using the hotkeys displayed at the bottom of the UX.
+Each section can be hidden using the hotkeys displayed at the bottom of the UI.
 Let's start with the left side.

 ## Left section of KCFG